bobbyrathoree/speech-tagging--code-breaking--spam-classification/README.md

 # a3
-## Part 1
+## Part 1: Part-of-speech tagging
 Training Process:
  The following probabilities are calculated while training,
  1. Initial probability: Out of all the sentences, how much times a particular Part of Speech starts in the sentence.
  2. Transition probability: Calculating the probability of transition from one POS to another POS by taking subsequent pairs of words.
- 3. Emission probability: Calculating the probability of any word occuring as different Parts of Speech Simple Model:
+ 3. Emission probability: Calculating the probability of any word occurring as different Parts of Speech Simple Model:
  Naive Bayes Algorithm was used to calculate the posterior probability.
                     P(A|B) = P(A)* p(B|A)  / P(B)
-  Log is taken of the given posterior to calcualte the cost and minimum cost is picked up for effectiveness.
+  Log is taken of the given posterior to calculate the cost and minimum cost is picked up for effectiveness.
  HMM model:
  Being an exponential chai, Viterbi decoding comes in handy , For first word, initial probability of each POS * corresponding emission probability of given word and calculated probability is stored in dictionary structure with POS as key.
 Similarly the step is repeated for remaining words as product of transition from particular POS from previous state to current state POS and corresponding probability of that POS in previous state.
 This feature extraction is done for all POS.
 With these transition , the probabilities obtained are quite small hence log is taken to calculate the cost.Finding path with minimum cost is the goal of the algorithm.